-A: Yes, we offer advanced math and sciences courses in grade 10 and physics and chemistry in grade 11.
-Spaces are limited and enrolment into these courses is based on the Grade 9 results.
+Yes, we offer advanced math and sciences courses in grade 10 and physics and chemistry in grade 11.
+Spaces are limited and enrolment into these courses is based on the previous year's results.

 10. Are Sport-études / sport concentration students mixed with students from outside the program?